Birth Doulas

 A doula and a midwife are both birth professionals who provide support to women during pregnancy, labor and delivery.
 However, they have different roles, training and scope of practice.

 A doula is a trained birth companion who provides emotional, physical and informational support to a woman and her partner during labor and delivery.
 A doula’s primary focus is to offer comfort measures, such as massage, relaxation techniques and encouragement, to help the women manage the physical and emotional aspects of childbirth.
 Doulas do not provide medical care or make decisions about medical procedures.
-Medical decisions are made with Midwives and Ob’s.
+Medical decisions are made by Midwives and Ob’s.

 A Midwife is a healthcare professional who is trained and licensed to provide medical care during pregnancy, labor, delivery and postpartum.
 Midwives have different certifications including certified nurse-midwife, certified midwife, or certified professional midwife.
 You can learn more about Midwives here.